Google Mobile Services: FairSearch

 Numerous European firms filed a complaint to the European Commission stating that Google had manipulated their power and dominance within the market to push their Services to be used by phone manufacturers.
-The firms were joined together under the name FairSearch, and the main firms included were Microsoft, Expedia, TripAdvisor, Nokia and Oracle.
+The firms were joined under the name FairSearch, and the main firms included were Microsoft, Expedia, TripAdvisor, Nokia and Oracle.
 FairSearch's major problem with Google's practices was that they believed Google were forcing phone manufacturers to use their Mobile Services.
 They claimed Google managed this by asking these manufacturers to sign a contract stating that they must preinstall specific Google Mobile Services, such as Maps, Search and YouTube, in order to get the latest version of Android.
 Google swiftly responded stating that they "continue to work co-operatively with the European Commission".

 Aptoide

 The third-party Android app store Aptoide also filed an EU competition complaint against Google once again stating that they are misusing their power within the market.
 Aptoide alleged that Google was blocking third-party app stores from being on Google Play, as well as blocking Google Chrome from downloading any third-party apps and app stores.
 As of June 2014, Google had not responded to these allegations.